Current cross-correlation spectroscopy of Majorana bound states: Results

 Immediately we see by comparing the case of the true topological superconductor (Fig.~\ref{fig:correlations}(b)) to the spurious Majorana case (Fig.~\ref{fig:correlations}(d)) that there is a qualitative distinction between the corresponding cross-correlation functions.
-Specifically, in Fig.~\ref{fig:correlations}(d) we observe strong, unique resonant peaks at $\tau\simeq\pm 50$, corresponding to the traversal of a coherent wavefront across the nanowire, followed by an oscillatory peak structure caused by internal reflections.
+Specifically, in Fig.~\ref{fig:correlations}(d) we observe strong resonant peaks at $\tau\simeq\pm 50$, which we identify as the coherent wavefront peaks, i.e., the earliest traversal signal across the nanowire.
+The zero value of the cross-correlation signal at times between these peaks corresponds to the fact that information transfer cannot occur between the metal leads on those timescales.
+These prominent early-time peaks are followed by an oscillatory peak structure at larger $|\tau|$, consistent with repeated passages through a finite system due to internal reflections.
 This is very similar to the behaviour observed in Ref.~\cite{ridley2019electron} for a graphene nanoribbon junction.
-However, for the genuine topological superconductor in Fig.~\ref{fig:correlations}(b), the initial electron traversal event is strongly suppressed with respect to modes effective on a significantly longer timescale.
+In contrast, for the genuine topological superconductor in Fig.~\ref{fig:correlations}(b), the early-time wavefront peak is strongly suppressed.
+The dominant peak structure, with periodic repetition, builds up only on a significantly longer timescale.
+This general picture of the cross-correlation dynamics is confirmed in Appendix \ref{sec:length} for various nanowire lengths.